Multivariate Gaussian and Student$-t$ Process Regression for Multi-output Prediction: Experiments

-For model training, we try to use fewer points with one part missing so that the $z$th data points where $z = \{3r+1\}_{r=1}^{12} \cup \{3r+2\}_{r=22}^{32}$ are selected for both $y_1$ and $y_2$.
-The prediction is performed at all 100 covariate values equally spaced in [-10, 10].
+For model training, we use fewer points with one part missing so that the $z$th training data points with $z = \{3r+1\}_{r=1}^{12} \cup \{3r+2\}_{r=22}^{32}$ are selected for both $y_1$ and $y_2$.
+The prediction is then performed for all 100 covariate values in [-10, 10].
 The RMSEs between the predicted values and the true ones from $f_1(x)$ and $f_2(x)$ are calculated.
-At the same time, the conventional GPR and TPR models are conducted for the two outputs independently, which are used to compare with the proposed models.
-The process above is repeated 1000 times and the results are reported in Table \ref{tab:RMSEgpNoise} and an example of prediction is given in Figure \ref{fig:MV-gptpG}.
-The ARMSE (Average Root Mean Square Error) for 100 points predictions repeated 1000 times is defined by
+For comparison, the conventional GPR and TPR models are also applied to the two outputs independently.
+The above experiment is repeated 1000 times and the ARMSE (Average Root Mean Square Error), defined by